PhantomCybernetics/phntm_bridge_docs/roadmap-debugging-contributing.rst

 Logs
 ----
 To enable persistent Bridge Client & Agent logging, we recommend adopting Docker's logging functionality over ROS.
-Using the configuration shown below, you can read your logs using ``docker logs phntm-bridge``.
+Using the configuration shown below, you can read your logs using ``docker logs -t phntm-bridge``.
 See `Docker documentation <https://docs.docker.com/engine/logging/configure/>`_ for details.

 .. code-block:: yaml
    :caption: compose.yaml